 Prospective PhD students:

-We currently do not have any open PhD positions but are always interested in hearing from highly motivated students with a excellent academic track record.
+We plan to recruit a PhD student during spring of 2018.
 Prospective students would either have a background in computational biology/bioinformatics or in protein chemistry/biotechnology.
 You need to have a taken a substantial amount of math and physics/physical chemistry at University level.
 The work in the group is in the interface between biology, chemistry, physics and computer science.

 Prospective master students:

 We are always interested in hearing from highly motivated undergraduates interested in scientifically challenging thesis projects.
 For a description of possible master thesis projects in the group, click here.
 These are not necessarily up to date but give a sense of what a student might work with in the lab.

 Students interest in computational projects must have an interest in method development and a strong background in programming (python or C++).